D. Social Sciences and Industry

 Development Economics: At the first UNCTAD conference in 1964, Raúl Prebisch called for a new trade policy for developing countries.
 At the UN ECLAC in Santiago (2013).

-Traditional Technology: The facility where iron was produced using the ancient Japanese “tatara” technique from 1751 to 1921 in Unnan (2024).
+Traditional Technology: The facility where iron was produced using the ancient Japanese “tatara” technique from 1751 to 1921, in Unnan (2024).

-Trial and Error to Industrialization: Nirayama Reverberatory Furnace (left) in Izunokuni, Japan, built in 1857 for casting cannons, based on technical books from the Netherlands and a precedent in Japan (2024).
+Trial and Error to Industrialization: The Nirayama Reverberatory Furnace (left) in Izunokuni, Japan, built in 1857 for casting cannons, based on technical books from the Netherlands and a precedent in Japan (2024).

 Technology Introduction: The Japanese government introduced French spinning technology and established the Tomioka Silk Mill in Tomioka in 1872.
 The photo shows the equipment at the factory when it closed in 1987 (2023).

-Politics: The National Diet Building (国会議事堂) in Tokyo (2019).
+Politics: The National Diet Building in Tokyo (2019).

 International Relations: The round table used at the 2016 G7 Summit in Shima, Japan (2018).

-International Exhibition: The “Tree of Life” inside the “Tower of the Sun” theme pavilion at the 1970 Osaka World Expo in Suita, Japan (2023).
+International Exhibition: The “Tree of Life” inside the “Tower of the Sun” pavilion at the 1970 Osaka World Expo in Suita, Japan (2023).

-Prohibition: One of the locations of “Once Upon a Time in America” (1984) with a view of the Manhattan Bridge in NYC (2015).
+Prohibition: One of the locations from the movie Once Upon a Time in America (1984), with a view of the Manhattan Bridge in New York (2015).

-American Dream: On the Rocky Steps of “Rocky” (1976) in Philadelphia (2015).
+American Dream: On the Rocky steps from the movie Rocky (1976) in Philadelphia (2015).

 Photos: Top page